 Is there something you would like to see on here?
 Leave a comment and we will add it for you.
 I have worked in 5 different veterinary practices and so can give you a good idea of how much everything costs.
 Remember though, when it comes to vet fees - cheapest doesn’t necessarily mean the best!

 IMPORTANT: unfortunately I am unable to provide a prompt veterinary advice service as I work full time in veterinary practice and have a family too.
-So please don’t seek this via the comments and feedback email as I don’t get the time to answer these promptly on a regular basis.
-You can get the advice you need from your own vet.
+So please don’t seek advice via the comments and feedback email as I don’t get the time to answer these on a regular basis and your pet may need urgent veterinary attention.
+Get the advice you need from your own vet.
 We vets don’t charge for telephone advice so make the most of this and ring your own vet for assistance on your pet’s care and the likely vet fees, that is what we are there for!
 If you can’t afford to go in at least have a conversation with them and see what they say.
-We are a caring bunch, contrary to popular belief!
+We are a caring bunch, contrary to popular belief.
 And we will try to help you without seeing the animal if at all possible.
 Please don’t expect a diagnosis over the phone, but don’t worry about calling your own vet practice (who you are registered with already) to discuss a concern about your pet’s health.